Learn about actual and potential costs

 Buyers should provide the date when vendors will be notified about contract awards.

-Buyers should indicate the date by which they expect demos to occur, if applicable.
+Buyers should indicate the date by which they expect demonstrations to occur, if applicable.